dqian3/autobahn-artifact/README.md

 - `use_fast_path`: Whether to enable the 3f+1 fast path for consensus
 - `fast_path_timeout`: The timeout for waiting for 3f+1 responses on the consensus fast path
 - `use_ride_share`: DEPRECATED: Whether to enable the ride-sharing optimization of piggybacking consensus messages on car messages (see Autobahn supplemental material)
-- `car_timeout`: The timeout for sending a car
+- `car_timeout`: DEPRECATED: Used for ride-sharing.
-- `use_fast_sync`: Whether to enable the fast sync optimization.
+- `use_fast_sync`: Whether to enable the single-round fast sync optimization.
 If set to False, Autobahn will use the default recursive sync strategy utilized by DAG protocols
 - `use_exponential_timeouts`: Whether to enable timeout doubling upon timeouts firing and triggering a View change

 Blip simulation framework: